What To Do When Your Pinterest Views Drop

 Did you research your keywords?

 Keywords are the words and phrases your audience will use to find your content, so it’s vital to make sure these are up to date.
 Carry out keyword research every few months and create a list of relevant keywords so you have them to hand.
+Use the free Pinterest Trends tool to see what upcoming Trends match your content and jump on that bandwagon!

 Are you using keywords wherever you can?